BP faces heavy hit from former prized asset Rosneft

-BP’s fourth-quarter earnings could fall by more than two thirds from the previous quarter to 5 cents per share as Rosneft will weigh on its profits with a loss of up to $750 million, according to several forecasts.
+BP’s fourth-quarter earnings could fall by more than two thirds from the previous quarter to 5 cents per share as Rosneft will weigh on its profits with a loss of up to $750 million (589 million pounds), according to several forecasts.

 This would be the first loss since BP acquired its 19.75 percent stake in government-controlled Rosneft in March 2013 in a $25 billion deal that saw BP fold its half of TNK-BP, then-Russia’s third largest oil company, into Rosneft in exchange for cash, Rosneft stock and a seat for BP chief executive Bob Dudley on its board.